evanx/refile/README.md

 This utility will read the JSON content from Redis and write it to BLOB storage.

-Those documents are retrieved via HTTP from BLOB storage, rather than from Redis.
+The intention is that these documents are retrieved via HTTP sourced from that BLOB storage, rather than from Redis.

 A document that has been deleted can similarly be pushed to this queue:
 ```sh